edooley7/dsp/OUTLINE.md

 hand with these, so please check both of them.

 There are 6 required and 6 optional problems are listed.
 Try to do them while you're reading the relevant statistics chapters.
-It would be ideal if you could submit the answers before the first day of bootcamp.
-However, if you could not finish in time, you can submit them by the end of the first week.
-Thank you very much.